gnuton/RagBag/Docs/javascript.md

 myObject.method1(); // execute the method and returns "ciao" myObject.property1 = 3; // OBJECTS ARE MUTABLE!!

+// Add and delete properties
+var x = {a:1, b:2}
+x.c = 3; // add a property to the object x
+delete x.c; // remove the property c from x

 // looping properties
 var x = {a:1, b:2}
 for (i in x) {